dandi/example-notebooks/000015/DataJoint/README.md

 # Chen et al., 2017

+## This directory a duplicate of [this repository](https://github.com/datajoint-company/DJ-NWB-Chen-2017) as part of the [DataJoint NWB Showcase](https://github.com/datajoint-company/DataJoint-NWB-showcase).

-This repository sets up the data pipeline corresponding to the data from Chen et al., (2017). **"A Map of Anticipatory Activity in Mouse Motor Cortex."** and provides a Jupyter Notebook demonstrating the use of the DataJoint pipeline in replicating some of the main figures.
+This project sets up the data pipeline corresponding to the data from Chen et al., (2017). **"A Map of Anticipatory Activity in Mouse Motor Cortex."** and provides a Jupyter Notebook demonstrating the use of the DataJoint pipeline in replicating some of the main figures.

 Link to the publication: http://dx.doi.org/10.1016/j.neuron.2017.05.005